 The open fight began.
-The Soviets Embassy in Tirana, through its KGB agents, intensified the pressure, interference and sabotage in the dirtiest forms.
-The Soviet militarymen and civilians working in Albania committed provocations against our people by attacking the leadership, alleging that we had taken wrong positions, that we attacked the Soviet Union, that we did not keep our word, and other base things.
-The officials of the Soviet Embassy in Tirana, with ambassador Ivanov at the head, tried to recruit agents and provoked our officers by asking them, "Who is the army with?", and tried to work on certain elements to put them in opposition to the line of the Party."
+The Soviet Embassy in Tirana, through its KGB agents, intensified the pressure, interference and sabotage in the dirtiest forms.
+The Soviet militarymen and civilians working in Albania committed provocations against our people by attacking the leadership, alleging that we had taken wrong positions, that we attacked the Soviet Union, that we did not keep our word and other base things.
+The officials of the Soviet Embassy in Tirana, with ambassador Ivanov at the head, tried to recruit agents and provoked our officers by asking them, "Who is the army with?", and tried to work on certain elements to put them in opposition to the line of the Party.1 cere love which our Party and people nurtured for the Soviet Union.

-This activity had two objectives: on the one hand, to incite our Party and people against the leadership, by hiding behind "all the good things" which the Soviet Union had allegedly done for Albania, and on the other hand, to seize the slightest opportunity to sow confusion by exploiting the sincere love which our Party and people nurtured for the Soviet Union.
+This activity had two objectives: on the one hand, to incite our Party and people against the leadership, by hiding behind "all the good things" which the Soviet Union had allegedly done for Albania, and on the other hand, to seize the slightest opportunity to sow confusion by exploiting the sin-